open-contracting/software-development-handbook/docs/python/performance.rst

 CPU
 ~~~

--  `The Python Profilers <https://docs.python.org/3/library/profile.html>`__ for deterministing profiling, for example:
+-  `cProfile <https://docs.python.org/3/library/profile.html>`__ is a deterministic profiler, measures functions, and lacks support for threads.
+For example:

    .. code-block:: shell